 Despite how close it is to the final game in terms of ideas, it still needed a good bit of development.
-Almost every level contains multiple dead ends, several bits of the art are rough, and the partners are not functioning.
+Almost every level contains multiple dead-ends, several bits of the art are rough, and the partners are nonfunctional.

 Several years before Milestone 2 was released to the public, a stripped-down version of it called the Pre-Alpha was released.
 This version only has E1M3 and E2M3 as playable levels, making it impossible to see most of the content in Episodes 3 and 4 without hex-editing.
 It was presented as being from early in the game’s development, but the August 1997 dating of the executable shows that this is not the case.
 It’s likely it was compiled for another reason, with Milestone 2 coming a few days later.

-A good chunk of the final's enemies are in the game, but with all sorts of sound and graphical changes.
+A good chunk of the final's enemies are present, but with all sorts of sound and graphical differences.

 Surprisingly, almost all of the final characters are here.

 Few items are in the game, but a ton of descriptions for items can be found in a .dll file.

 All sorts of unused graphics for menus and some test models.

 A lot of unused and eventually cut models that were meant to be used as decorations.